 Plans for expanded versions of demonstration models will allow for the generation of significant energy and may allow the development of other applications, such as water extraction or distillation, and agriculture or horticulture.

 Marine energy (also known as ocean energy) refers to the energy transported by waves, tides, salinity and differences in ocean temperature.
 The movement of water in the world's oceans creates a vast reservoir of kinetic energy or energy in motion.
 This energy can be used to generate electricity to power homes, transport and industries.
-In a certain sense, this renewable source can be considered a variant of hydraulic energy.
+In a certain sense, this renewable source can be considered a variant of hydropower.

 The term marine energy encompasses both wave power (surface wave power and tidal power) obtained from the kinetic energy of large bodies of water in motion.
 Reverse Electrodiálisis (RED) is a technology to generate electricity by mixing fresh river water and sea saltwater in large power cells designed for this purpose; as of 2016 it is being tested on a small scale (50 kW).